 This morning sometime between 3:00 and 5:00 I began a letter to my sister.
-One of those why-am-I-here-what-am-I-doing missives that go way beyond the bounds of sibling responsibility.
+One of those why-am-I-here-what-am-I-doing missives that are outside the normal expectations of sibling responsibility.
 It’s in the fine print on your birth certificate.
 Such things are way beyond the ken.
 My mid-life crisis happened thirty-five years ago, anyway, so this fits in the “Age and Stage” category.
 I’ll share part of it here, because it pertains to Agincourt.
 Doesn’t everything?

 My evolution in higher education goes something like this: Graduating from high school in 1963, I set out to become an architect.
 Growing up in greater Chicago, that might have been inevitable — seeing Frank Lloyd Wright’s Unity Temple before the age of eight; hanging out in Chicago neighborhoods (where I ought not to have been) in search of obscure early buildings by Wright, Louis Sullivan, and other less well-known figures in the Chicago School — so I set out in the fall of that year to the University of Oklahoma, where the philosophy was “organic”, and also had the benefit of being 800 miles from “the breast, the nest, and all the rest”.
 During my seven-year stint in a five-year program (do the math), it was obvious that I would have become an exceptionally bad architect, not in the sense of technical ineptitude or poor artistic judgment, but from the standpoint of architecture as a profession requiring client contact, social savvy, and a keen business sense.
 I possess none of those skills.